SkylineCommunications/dataminer-docs/connector-help/connector_help/Xicom_Technology_XTCT-124D.md

 # Xicom Technology XTCT-124D

-The **Xicom Technology XTCT-124D** driver can be used to display and configure information of the Xicom amplifiers and the switch controller (Controller/HPA A/HPA B).
+The **Xicom Technology XTCT-124D** connector can be used to display and configure information of the Xicom amplifiers and the switch controller (Controller/HPA A/HPA B).

 The device is a rack-mount controller that is used to control external high-power amplifiers (HPAs).
 It replaces the need for separate controllers in case of TWTAs or SSPAs.

-The driver is set up for 3 amplifiers and 2 HPAs.
+The connector is set up for 3 amplifiers and 2 HPAs.

 ## About